Skip to main content

 Alternative to 'unsafe-inline'

-Instead of allowing the execution of all inline scripts, you can selectively selectively allow the ones responsible for embedding journeys, which is preferrable from a security standpoint.
+Instead of allowing all inline scripts, you can selectively allow only the ones responsible for embedding journeys, which is preferable from a security standpoint.

 <div id="epilot-{journey-uuid}" style="width:100%;text-align:left"></div>